Kentico/ADImport/README.md

 # Kentico AD Import Utility

-The Kentico Active Directory Import Utility is a an application that allows importing of users and groups (roles) from Active Directory (AD) into Kentico.
+The Kentico Active Directory Import Utility is an application that allows importing of users and groups (roles) from Active Directory (AD) into Kentico.
 The application also provides a way to update already imported users and roles to their current status in the Active Directory domain.

 ## Get the application